What is Open Access?

 - How to handle publication if your funder mandates Open Access

 UNC’s Open Access Policy

-In July 2005, UNC’s Faculty Council passed a resolution about faculty author rights that stated, “Be it resolved that UNC-CH faculty are the owners of their research and should retain ownership and use open access publication venues whenever possible.”
+In July 2005, UNC’s Faculty Council passed a resolution about faculty author rights that stated, “Be it resolved that UNC-Chapel Hill faculty are the owners of their research and should retain ownership and use open access publication venues whenever possible.”